The camera can see more stars and galaxies than the naked eye, but these five celestial objects were clearly visible.

 Story:

-The alignment of the galaxy (the core of which is predominantly visible during the summer months in the Northern hemisphere) with Haystack Rock (Chief Kiwanda) occurred at approximately 3:30 a.m. – only 2 hours prior to sunrise!
+As fate would have it, the new moon had occurred only two nights prior, which meant the night sky was free of moonlight.
+The alignment of the galaxy (its core most visible during the summer months in the Northern Hemisphere) with Haystack Rock (Chief Kiawanda Rock) occurred at approximately 3:30 a.m., only two hours before sunrise.

 So much happening in one photograph.